 On the SPARC architecture, Sun Studio is strongly recommended for

 flag to generate significantly faster binaries.
 Do not use any

 flags that modify behavior of floating-point operations

 If you do not have a reason to use 64-bit binaries on SPARC, prefer the 32-bit version.
 The 64-bit operations are slower and 64-bit binaries are slower than the 32-bit variants.
-And on other hand, 32-bit code on the AMD64 CPU family is not native, and that is why 32-bit code is significant slower on this CPU family.
+On the other hand, 32-bit code on the AMD64 CPU family is not native, so 32-bit code is significantly slower on that CPU family.

 If you see the linking of the

 Undefined first referenced symbol in file AbortTransaction utils/probes.o CommitTransaction utils/probes.o ld: fatal: Symbol referencing errors.
 No output written to postgres collect2: ld returned 1 exit status make: *** [postgres] Error 1